yzeroy/kalico/docs/Config_Reference.md

 #   If shaper_type is not set, these two parameters can be used to
 #   configure different input shapers for X and Y axes.
 The same
 #   values are supported as for shaper_type parameter.
+#   For printers with dual toolheads (dual_carriage), these parameters can
+#   be specified as comma-separated lists to provide different values for
+#   each toolhead/mode, following the same format as described in shaper_freq_x.
 #damping_ratio_x: 0.1
 #damping_ratio_y: 0.1
 #   Damping ratios of vibrations of X and Y axes used by input shapers
 #   to improve vibration suppression.
 Default value is 0.1 which is a
 #   good all-round value for most printers.
 In most circumstances this
 #   parameter requires no tuning and should not be changed.
+#   For printers with dual toolheads (dual_carriage), these parameters can
+#   be specified as comma-separated lists to provide different values for
+#   each toolhead/mode, following the same format as described in shaper_freq_x.
 ```

 ### [adxl345]